-Full Flue Liner - (Required in Canada)
+Full Flue Liner (Required in Canada) Fig #2

+This fireplace insert must be installed with a continuous liner of 6" diameter extending from the fireplace insert to the top of the chimney.
+The chimney liner must conform to the class 3 requirements of CAN/ULC-S635, Standard for Lining systems for Existing Masonry or Factory-Built Chimneys or Vents, or CAN/ULC-S640, Standard for lining systems for New Masonry Chimneys.

 - Measure the chimney height from the top of the existing flue to the floor of the hearth.
-This will allow extra length of liner for flashing and rain cap. - Feed the stainless steel liner from top of the chimney, through the damper area and into the fireplace cavity.
-Attach a stove connector to the bottom of the liner. - 3) Remove bay top and both right & left blower covers (Fig #4 & 6). - 4) Remove casing top by removing screws on each casing side and pulling top forward(Fig. #5). - Push insert into fireplace.
-Use the rear adjustment legs to level insert.
-(NOTE: Adjustment legs are located in bottom rear of insert) - 6) Measure, trim and shape a top flashing to fit the existing chimney flue.
+This will allow extra length of liner for flashing and rain cap. - 2) Feed the stainless steel liner from the top of the chimney, through the damper area and into the fireplace cavity. - Attach a stove connector to the bottom of the liner, as per the instructions provided with the chimney liner. - 4) Push the Insert into position inside the fireplace and attach the connector to the stove collar and secure with screws.
+Use the rear adjusting legs to level the Insert. - Use the rear adjusting legs to level the Insert.

+Note: For better access, the top of the casing may be removed (Fig. #3).
+If it is necessary to get access to the connector pipe through the flue outlet of the Insert, the baffle can be removed (see Baffle Removal section). - 5) Measure, trim and shape a top flashing to fit the existing chimney flue.
 Plan for a 1" to 1-1/2" overlap on each side.
-Place flashing over top of the liner and seat firmly against the tile. - 7) Caulk around liner with high temp stove cement and insert into collar.
-Screw in fasteners to secure. - Attach a rain cap to the end of the liner.
-A storm collar may be used if desired. - 9) Reattach casing top with screws previously removed.
+Place flashing over top of the liner and seat firmly against the tile. - Screw flashing collar to liner.
+Caulk gap around flashing with RTV silicone. - Attach a rain cap to the end of the liner.
+A storm collar should be used.